Essential Communications Tools Enhance Your Team’s Evacuation Planning and Public Safety

 - Pre-built, hazard-specific evacuation zones allow command to communicate evacuation orders and related resource information in real time to area-specific field responders and residents.

 - An integrated communications plan that works in tandem with surrounding communities, supported by a public-facing app for residents, community resource people, and the media, alleviates confusion and drives clarity.

 During a flooding emergency, like the recent atmospheric river events in California, evacuation planning was an essential component of a public safety agency’s emergency preparedness efforts.
 An effective evacuation communications plan that integrates response and recovery operations at the federal, state, local, and tribal levels can save lives, protect property, and ensure the safety of the public during a crisis.

 In this article, we provide an overview of key considerations that public safety agencies should evaluate when creating an effective flood evacuation plan.

 Before, during, and after an emergency flood evacuation event, communication is paramount.
 An effective evacuation plan centers around the ability to relay information quickly and accurately to all parties involved, from first responders and tactical teams to mutual aid partners, community residents, and the general public.

 In fact, FEMA has identified seven core community lifelines, including communications that spearhead the disaster relief process:

 - Food, Water, Shelter

 - Hazardous Material (e.g., compromised water and sanitation systems, lack of refrigeration, and potential water-borne diseases)

-During the evacuation process, emergency management officials, law enforcement, fire, and 911 dispatchers need up-to-date accurate information to inform the public about what’s happening and how they are impacted.
+During the evacuation process, emergency management officials, law enforcement, firefighters, and 911 dispatchers need up-to-date, accurate information to inform the public about what’s happening and how they are impacted.
 This can include: